-Continuing with our ‘Nod to Maud’ day (October 26th is LMM Day), this event will be held in the historic hamlet of Leaskdale, where 11 of L.M.
+Continuing with our ‘Nod to Maud’ day (October 26th is LMM Day), this event was held in the historic hamlet of Leaskdale, where 11 of L.M.
 Montgomery’s 22 novels were written.
-Her granddaughter Kate will introduce an interesting feminist perspective on Maud and her influence on female writers today.
-Artist Jane Eccles will also be unveiling a never-before seen painting of Maud’s wedding dress.
-Celebrate Maud, and party with some big-name authors!
+Her granddaughter Kate introduced an interesting feminist perspective on Maud and her influence on female writers today.
+Guests celebrated Maud, and partied with some big-name authors!

 Terry Fallis has won or been nominated for the Stephen Leacock Medal for Humour no less than 5 times.
 His novel The Best Laid Plans won the 2011 edition of Canada Reads and was named “the essential Canadian novel of the decade”.
 An ardent feminist and skilled public speaker, Terry is also a co-founder of Thornley Fallis, a public relations agency.